 The 300th £20,000 Tattersalls October Book 1 Bonus is won by Glenfinnan at Yarmouth, taking the bonus prize money paid out to owners to £7,125,000.

-The inaugural ‘Sceptre Sessions’ are crowned by the sale of Alcohol Free for 5,400,000 guineas, the second highest priced horse ever sold at auction at Europe.
+The inaugural ‘Sceptre Sessions’ are crowned by the sale of Alcohol Free for 5,400,000 guineas, the second highest priced horse ever sold at auction in Europe.

 Annual turnover at Tattersalls tops 400 million guineas for the first time, with a record 413,198,735 guineas worth of bloodstock sold.